Using the Alpen CLI

 config Prints the location of the CLI's TOML config file

 Available via commands are a bitcoin signet wallet and an EVM-compatible Alpen wallet, allowing you to use Alpen without any other tools.
-For example, the CLI can help you deposit into and withdraw BTC from Alpen via the deposit
+For example, the CLI can help you deposit into and withdraw BTC from Alpen via the `deposit` and `withdraw` commands, respectively.

 Before you start, you should make sure to backup your wallet.